Astitvazz/Backend-Concepts/README.md

 Hii , I am Astitva.
 I have been learning javaScript, Nodejs , MongoDB , Express etc for last one year.
-In this Repository I have applied basics of Node js , Express to build a server and Restful Api.
+In this Repository I have applied basics of Node js , Express to build a server and Restful Api for Student Management System.
 Here, are some of the routes I have created.

 1)- To get all the students enrolled